 We may encounter such delays and rejection of our product candidates by the FDA or other regulatory authority may also adversely affect our business.
 Such delays or rejection may be encountered due to, among other reasons, government or regulatory delays, lack of efficacy during clinical trials, unforeseen safety issues, or changes in regulatory policy during the period of product development.
 More stringent regulatory approval processes in product clearance and enforcement activities could result in our experiencing longer approval cycles, more uncertainty, greater risk, and higher expenses.
 Even if regulatory approval of a product is granted, this approval may entail limitations on uses for which the product may be labeled and promoted.
-It is possible, for example, that we may not receive FDA approval to market products based on our licensed, patented products that represent extensions of our basic product candidates.
-In addition, we may not receive FDA approval to export our products based on our licensed, patented product since the future, and countries to which products are to be exported may not approve them for import.
+It is possible, for example, that we may not receive FDA approval to market products based on our licensed, patented product candidates for different indications or to market updated products that represent extensions of our basic product candidates.
+In addition, we may not receive FDA approval to export our products based on our licensed, patented product candidates in the future, and countries to which products are to be exported may not approve them for import.